sts10/fgift/README.markdown

 Lily gives to Claire
 ```

-The gift assignments are randomized, _except_ that no one gives to anyone in their immediate family (the same row or sub-array).
+The gift assignments here are randomized, _except_ that no one gives to anyone in their immediate family (the same row or sub-array).
 For example, Claire does not give to Phil, Haley, Alex, or Luke, since they are in the same immediate family.

 This information -- that Claire is in an immediate family with Phil, Haley, Alex, and Luke -- is established (or encoded) in the inputted file, by the fact that all those names are in the same row or sub-array.

 ## Installation

-### Using Rust
+### Using Cargo (Rust)
 1. [Install Rust](https://www.rust-lang.org/tools/install) if you haven't already
 2. Install FGift: `cargo install --git https://github.com/sts10/fgift --locked --branch main`

 You should now be able to run `fgift` from anywhere in your terminal.
 Run `fgift --help` for help.

-To **upgrade** your installation of FGift, run `cargo install --force --git https://github.com/sts10/fgift --branch main`.
+To **upgrade** this installation of FGift, run the same command again.

 ### From a GitHub release
 To download/install the latest release of FGift, see [the GitHub Releases page for further instructions](https://github.com/sts10/fgift/releases).